brandons209/Red-bot-Cogs/README.md

 - Customize channel overrides for the punish role.
 - Creates modlog cases for punishments.
 - Log cases created/updated when manually adding or removing role without the command.

-#### ReactPoll
-Modified from [flapjax](https://github.com/flapjax/FlapJack-Cogs).
-Uses base of v2 version ported to v3, with the added functionality of watching reactions on polls to enforce one vote per user and no custom reactions adding.
-Also supports saving polls to disk in case bot shutdowns during poll and resumes them on boot.

 #### Role Management